 ENTRY REQUIREMENTS

-South African citizens need a Schengen Visa to travel to Belgium.
+South African citizens are required to obtain a Schengen visa in order to travel to Belgium.

 VISA INFORMATION